Basic Concept of the Form Processor Extension¶

 In the next part under the heading Inputs you can specify the input fields that should be on your form.

-For each field you can select the type of field (short text, numeric no decimal, date, yes/no, option group etc.), specify a title for the input file and add validation if that is required.
+For each field you can select the type of field (short text, numeric no decimal, date, yes/no, option group etc.), specify a title for the input field and add validation if that is required.
 Let's for example take the first name, last name and email.

 Adding the input field for the email will probably have to look like this: